jonaphael/dojot-verne/latency-pub-prometheus/README.md

-# PubKafkaPrometheus
+# Latency pub test prometheus

 ### Latency between publication MQTT and Kafka with Prometheus and Dojot

 A [prometheus](https://github.com/prometheus/prometheus) client to measure the latency between publication MQTT and when payload arrives in Apache Kafka for dojot.

 ### **How works**